Oluwatodimu/account-number-classifier/readme.md

 that account number could belong to.

-I used an application of this algorithm to cut down the list of banks on a USSD  from  about 23 to less than 7 after the user enters their 10 digit bank account number (NUBAN).
+I used an application of this algorithm to cut down the list of banks on a USSD app from  about 23 to less than 7 after the user enters their 10 digit bank account number (NUBAN).
 This was a great improvement, keeping in mind that the maximum number of characters that can be displayed at  time